Coupling component placement and parametrization - TLM based couplings

 - Determine the correct coupling parameter value

-When a TLM coupling is used, the simulation step cannot be set to Auto option, therefore it has to be defined explicitly.
-It is recommended to use bilinear discretization method, but if TLM inductance (capacitance) is relatively small, trapezoidal discretization can be used.
-TLM coupling is based on bilinear discretization and is more robust than the Ideal Transformer coupling.
-TLM coupling in combination with bilinear (trapezoidal) discretization method guaranties stability in the most of practical use cases, so there is no need for additional stability analysis.
+When a TLM coupling is used, it is recommended to use the bilinear discretization method, but if the TLM inductance (capacitance) is relatively small, trapezoidal discretization can be used.
+TLM coupling is based on bilinear discretization and is more robust than Ideal Transformer coupling.
+TLM coupling in combination with the bilinear (trapezoidal) discretization method guarantees stability in most practical use cases, so there is no need for additional stability analysis.

 Is there a need for circuit partitioning